BOARD OF DIRECTORS

 Learn More About Edward Bugg

-Since moving to Aurora, Edward has become involved with numerous local organizations.
-In 2013, he was elected Alderman of Aurora’s Ninth Ward and was re-elected in both 2017 and 2021.
-Alderman Bugg currently serves as the Chairperson of the Rules, Administration and Procedures (RAP) Committee of the Aurora City Council and is a member of the Finance Committee.
-As Alderman, Bugg has worked with local residents to build a dynamic, vibrant Community and in 2019 Aurora’s Ninth Ward was the #1 Community for Millennials to move to in Illinois to raise a family.
+Currently serving as the Chairperson of the Rules, Administration and Procedures (RAP) Committee of the Aurora City Council, Alderman Bugg is also a valued member of the Finance Committee.
+His collaborative efforts with local residents have played a significant role in fostering a dynamic and vibrant community.
+In 2019, Aurora’s Ninth Ward earned the distinction of being the #1 Community for Millennials to move to in Illinois to raise a family.

-Aside from his role with the City, Edward serves on the Boards of Grace Community Christian Church and Remington Crossing Homeowners Association.
-Before moving to Aurora, he served as the Executive Secretary of the Park Forest Community Development Cooperation.
+Beyond his role in city government, Edward is actively involved in the Boards of Grace Community Christian Church and Remington Crossing Homeowners Association.
+His prior experience as the Executive Secretary of the Park Forest Community Development Cooperation showcases his dedication to community development.

-Edward’s educational background includes both a degree in Business from Eastern Illinois University and a Law degree from the University Of Illinois College Of Law.
-He has worked in both the business and legal fields for various levels of government and as the Vice -President of an Arbitration/ Mediation firm in the private sector.
+Edward’s educational background is marked by a degree in Business from Eastern Illinois University and a Law degree from the University of Illinois College of Law.
+He has leveraged his knowledge in both business and legal fields, working for various levels of government and serving as the Vice-President of an Arbitration/Mediation firm in the private sector.

-Edward and his wife Beth have 3 children.
-They are involved in the local schools, various sports leagues and volunteer at Feed My Starving Children and the Aurora Inter-Faith Food Pantry.
+Family is a cornerstone of Edward’s life, and he and his wife Beth are proud parents of three children.
+Actively engaged in the local schools, various sports leagues, and volunteering at Feed My Starving Children and the Aurora Inter-Faith Food Pantry, they contribute significantly to the betterment of their community.

 Adam Cortes